meghanakanapaneni/meghanakanapaneni.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 <h4>Graph Decoder:</h4>
 (i) The final step of our model is to reproduce a molecular graph G that underlies the predicted junction tree T.
-{%include image.html url="\assets\img\jvae_3.png" %}
+<center>{%include image.html url="\assets\img\jvae_3.png" %}</center>

 (ii)We enumerate different combinations between red cluster C and its neighbors.
-Crossed arrows indicate combinations that lead to chemically infeasible molecules.
+Crossed arrows indicate combinations that lead to chemically infeasible molecules.<br>
 (iii) Rank subgraphs at each node.
-The final graph is decoded by putting together all the predicted subgraphs.
+The final graph is decoded by putting together all the predicted subgraphs.<br>

 After training is done, save the model using torch.save().